To be a successful writer you need to be able to proofread and edit your own work.

 26. Don't leave Academic footnotes behind

-Academic papers such a thesis have endnotes and footnotes pushed to the bottom of the page.
+Academic papers such as a thesis have endnotes and footnotes pushed to the bottom of the page.
 Harder to proofread because of their font size, give them a read through at a higher point size to make your job a little easier.

 27. Make a checklist of points to review